PbmnLuv/PBScreen-for-LOVE2D/README.md

 "
 Then you will need to set the canvas like you normally do

-After setting the canvas, you can call the method drawCanvas from the lib in order for the game canvas to fit the entire screen without any distortion and fully, and it should be stretch proof and support resizing.
+After setting the canvas, you can call the method drawCanvas from the lib inside your draw function in order for the game canvas to fit the entire screen without any distortion and fully, and it should be stretch proof and support resizing.

 game_canvas is the canvas you'd like to draw